bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

 Version number
 ==============

-Hatch uses `semantic versioning <https://semver.org/>`_, such that its version number has three parts:
+Gurita uses `semantic versioning <https://semver.org/>`_, such that its version number has three parts:

 .. code-block:: text